skydoves/lazybones/README.md

 ```

 #### CompositeDisposable in RxJava2

-Here is an example of `CompositeDisposable` in RxJava2. <br>
-At the same time as initializing lazily the CompositeDisposable, the `dispose()` method will be <br>invoked automatically when onDestroy.
+You can utilize Lazybones with RxJava as the following example:

 ```kotlin
 val compositeDisposable by lifecycleAware { CompositeDisposable() }
     .onDestroy { dispose() } // call the dispose() method when onDestroy this activity.
     .lazy() // initialize a CompositeDisposable lazily.
 ```

+As the above example, you can initialize and dispose of `CompositeDisposable` on the same method chain of the `lifecycleAware` extension.

-#### Lifecycle related methods
+#### Lifecycle Relevant Extensions

-We can invoke lambda functions as lifecycle changes and here are eight lifecycle-related methods of `lifecycleAware`.
+We can execute lambda functions following lifecycle changes and here are lifecycle relevant methods for the `lifecycleAware` extension.

 ```kotlin
 .onCreate { } // the lambda will be invoked when onCreate.
 .onStart { } // the lambda will be invoked when onStart.